Jesse-VanDenBerghe/MapOfLife/README.md

 ### Creating Screens
 1. Create composable in `ui/screen/`
-2. Create ViewModel in `ui/viewmodel/`
+2. Create ViewModel in `ui/viewmodel/` with `@HiltViewModel`
-3. Add Hilt `@HiltViewModel` annotation
+3. Inject ViewModel in composable via `hiltViewModel()`
-4. Inject in MainActivity or parent composable
+4. Add Hilt navigation if using Jetpack Navigation

 ### Database Queries
 1. Define entity in `data/local/entity/`